TecladistaProd/rn-version/README.md

 `--implementation or -i` This command will implement the necessary code to the module work in your react-native project

 `--version-code or -V` this command will replace your version code.
-This version should be an integer and always greater than the last, but if you want just pass + symbol, the new version will be the last version + 1
+This version should be an integer and always greater than the last, but if you want just pass + symbol, the new version will be the last version + 1.
+This code should be used with the code below.

-`--version-name or -v` this command will replace your version name. this can be like this '2.1.1' or  '1.0.1-alpha'
+`--version-name or -v` this command will replace your version name. this can be like this '2.1.1' or  '1.0.1-alpha'.
+This code should be used with the code above.

 `--automatized or -a` this command will replace version name and version code at the same time, version code will be the last version + 1, and version name will be the last version + 1